 Electric scooters are more capable in terms of performance as compared to hoverboards.
 This is due to how they are designed.

 You can go over potholes and other debris with an electric scooter, but not with a hoverboard.
 If you usually ride on dirt roads or areas where the roads are rough, riding with a hoverboard is impossible and can lead to accidents.
 Hoverboard can give you a pleasant experience in well-developed and protected spaces, like skateparks.

 Electric scooters can zip faster than hoverboards, making them a better alternative for regular users.
 For an average 6.5 inch hoverboard, the top speed is 7.5 miles per hour.
 However, electric scooters can get to 15.5 miles per hour.
 Although hoverboards can have a better pick up speed than electric scooters, they are still slower.

 Electric scooters can outperform hoverboards when it comes to range, but there is a caveat.
 The high-performing electric scooters are usually expensive.
 A basic hoverboard can go up to 7.5 miles and a basic electric scooter can reach anywhere from 7.5 to 9.5 miles.
 Hence the electric scooter gives you more range.
 But to get significantly higher range, you will have to invest in more expensive models.

 An electric scooter can be more expensive as compared to a hoverboard.
-Electric scooter has more components too, like the handlebar and its maintain is pricier as well.
-If you want a long-term, reliable solution for quick commute or even for some thrill, an electric scooter will be the better option.
+The electric scooter has more components too, like the handlebar and its maintenance is pricier as well.
+If you want a long-term, reliable solution for a quick commute or even for some thrill, an electric scooter will be the better option.